Politics

 Share

-The Nigerian Army has officially retired 15 officers from Artillery Corps, marking a transition within its .
-Among the retired personnel are 11 Major Generals and four Brigadier Generals, all of whom have been instrumental in providing heavy firepower during their service.
+The Nigerian Army has officially retired 15 senior officers from its Artillery Corps, marking a significant transition within its ranks.
+Among the retired personnel are 11 Major Generals and four Brigadier Generals, all of whom have been instrumental in providing heavy firepower support during their service.

-Maj Gen Myam reminisced about the start of their military journeys when they reported to the Nigerian Defence Academy in Kaduna as Cadets.
-He also offered advice to the current officers, them to remain loyal to the Nigerian Constitution and the democratically elected while maintaining a high level of vigilance and security consciousness.
+Maj Gen Myam reminisced about the start of their military journeys when they first reported to the Nigerian Defence Academy in Kaduna as Officer Cadets.
+He also offered advice to the current officers, urging them to remain loyal to the Nigerian Constitution and the democratically elected government while maintaining a high level of vigilance and security consciousness.

 Share